-It is therefore appropriate that Dieter Rams’s first great design success involved not only a details, but a transparent one: the acrylic lid of the SK 4 super phonograph, nicknamed ‘Snow White’s Coffin’.
-This was an inspired idea that not only helped to ensure the great commercial and critical al success of the SK 4 as a product but represents a defining moment in audio design: record players have transparent covers because Dieter Rams thought of it.
+It's appropriate, then, that Dieter Rams’s first great design success involved not only a detail, but a transparent one: the acrylic lid of the SK 4 super phonograph.
+Nicknamed ‘Snow White’s Coffin’, the lid of this record player was entirely transparent, so that users could see the record within spinning as it played.
+This was an inspired idea that not only helped to ensure the great commercial and critical success of the SK 4 as a product, but represents a defining moment in audio design.
+Record players have transparent covers because Dieter Rams thought of it.
 That alone should be enough to earn him a place in the design history books.

 Truly functional design only comes from the most careful and intense attention to detail

 One could argue that his greatest overall contribution to design has come from working in areas that most users are not consciously aware of.
 I believe herein lies his technical genius.
 In his four decades as head of design at Braun, although he did not directly design all products and even had very little to do with some of them, he constantly encouraged tiny improvements that could make a good design better.

 That attention to detail ranged from the acuteness of angles in forms; the size, feel and distances between switches; the integration of handle fixings; the placement and nature of graphic elements on the products themselves and extended to product photography and packaging.
 Designing detail is about achieving a fine balance in all aspects and areas of the product, including those external to the object.

 "My heart belongs to the details.
 I actually always found them to be more important than the big picture.
 Nothing works without details.
 They are everything, the baseline of quality."